-This matter comes before me based on the United States Coast Guard's (Coast Guard) Motion for Default Order (Motion for Default).
-As of the date of this order, Collin Robert Cole (Respondent) has not replied to the Complaint nor the Motion for Default.
+This matter comes before me based on the United States Coast Guard's (Coast Guard)

-Upon review of the record and pertinent authority, the allegations in the Complaint are PROVED.
+Motion for Default Order (Motion for Default).
+As of the date of this order, De'Wayne Marquel of the record and pertinent authority, the allegations in the Complaint are PROVED.